 We have teamed up with , which sells Wi-Fi-connected laser particle counters.
 The particulate counts from the sensors are displayed in real time on an online map, making it easy to see how local air quality is affected by localized sources of pollution, especially wood burning.

 In locations where several sensors are installed, such as in Gabriola Island in British Columbia (57.6 square kilometers, or 22.2 square miles in area) some houses can be seen to have healthy air with low particulate counts, while polluted air from wood burning is reflected by monitors elsewhere.

 In neighborhoods with multiple wood-burning households, the particulate counts can grow accordingly, as the example from Parksville, British Columbia shows in the accompanying image.

-The PurpleAir monitoring network currently is concentrated in North America, although it is expanding internationally, with monitors now in Australia and several countries in Europe and Asia.
+The PurpleAir monitoring network began in North America, but has been exanding internationally, with sensors now in countries around the world.